Juanjo Pereira

-Juan José 'Juanjo' Pereira Zambrano (born 19 March 1984) is a Spanish footballer who plays for Extremadura UD as a midfielder.
+Juan José 'Juanjo' Pereira Zambrano (born 19 March 1984) is a Spanish former footballer who played as a midfielder.

 Club career

 Born in Ontinyent, Valencia, Pereira spent his first 8 seasons as a senior alternating between Segunda División B and Tercera División.
 He represented in the process Valencia CF C, CD Teruel, Ontinyent CF, CF Extremadura, Orihuela CF (two stints), UD Lanzarote and Cultural y Deportiva Leonesa.

 On 1 February 2010 Pereira signed with Albacete Balompié, in Segunda División.
 He made his division debut on the 13th, in a 1–1 home draw against CD Castellón.
 He finished the season with 11 appearances (6 starts, 615 minutes of action).

 Pereira returned to the lower levels in the following years, representing CD San Roque de Lepe, AD Ceuta, CD Alcoyano, Ontinyent, SD Rayo Cantabria and Extremadura UD.